- Living in Los Gatos

 (estimated savings $13.8 million)

 As reflected in the table above, the Town Council revised the General Fund Reserve Policy as recommended by the Council Finance Committee.
 The updated Policy lays out the procedures for the Town to set aside additional annual discretionary payments (ADPs) to reduce the effective amortization period of the Town’s pension unfunded actuarial liabilities from approximately 30 years to 20 years.

 The proposed UAL Funding Policy will ensure that the unfunded actuarial pension liability is reduced over a shorter time period and significant interest savings achieved.
 Under the updated policy 20-year amortization equivalence will be achieved through additional UAL payments of approximately $400,000 per year.
 The total savings associated with the ADP methodology is approximately $13.8 million versus the existing amortization schedules for both plans.

-Similar to the pension strategies, the table below illustrates additional discretionary payments to date for the prefunding of OPEB obligations.
+Similar to the pension strategies, the table below illustrates accumulated prefunding and investment gains to date for the prefunding of OPEB obligations.

 OPEB Discretionary Funding & Investment Gains